Benex254/FastAnime/README.md

 Overview of main commands:

-- `fastanime anilist`: Powerful command for browsing and exploring anime due to Anilist intergration.
+- `fastanime anilist`: Powerful command for browsing and exploring anime due to AniList integration.
 - `fastanime download`: Download anime.
 - `fastanime search`: Powerful command meant for binging since it doesn't require the interfaces
-- `fastanime downloads`: View downloaded anime and watch with mpv.
+- `fastanime downloads`: View downloaded anime and watch with MPV.
 - `fastanime config`: Quickly edit configuration settings.

-Configuration is directly passed into this command at run time to overide your config.
+Configuration is directly passed into this command at run time to override your config.

 Available options include: